-NRPB will prepare an Action Plan which will describe the set of measures (short, medium, long term), responsibilities and timelines for implementation, as appropriate to address the root causes to help prevent any recurrence of the incident and discuss this plan with the Bank; and
+NRPB will prepare a Corrective Action Plan which will describe the set of measures (short, medium, long term), responsibilities and timelines for implementation, as appropriate to address the root causes to help prevent any recurrence of the incident and discuss this plan with the Bank.
+The Corrective Action Plan should be based around a summary table, with additional supporting text and information to adequately describe the measures and how they will achieve the corrective actions to address the immediate, underlying, and root causes identified in the investigation report.
+The Corrective Action Plan template found under Annex 6 should be used.

-(c) keep the World Bank informed of the on-going implementation of the said measures and plans.
+NRPB will keep the World Bank informed of the on-going implementation of the said measures and plans.
+Incidents that do not require immediate WB reporting (based on requirement) will be still included in the semi-annual project reports, in agreement with NRPB.